 - Elaticsearch (Deprecated) Elasticsearch 2.0+ has reached the end of life and is considered inactive development or maintenance.

 - Elaticsearch 5.0+ (Default) Elasticsearch 5.0+ is planned for the end of life.

 - Elasticsearch 6.0+ (Recommended) For the best performance, we highly recommend that you use the latest version of Elasticsearch 6.0+.

-In the Enable EAV Indexer field, select Yes/ No option to enable/ disable the Product EAV indexer.
-This functionality increases indexation speed and keeps the indexer from the use by 3rd party extensions.
-This feature does not display for the system value Search Engines.
+In the Enable EAV Indexer field, select the Yes/ No option to enable/ disable the Product EAV indexer.
+This functionality increases indexation speed and keeps the indexer from being used by 3rd party extensions.
+This feature does not display the system value Search Engines.

 To restrict the length and word count of search query text, set the Minimal Query Length and Maximum Query Length.